ros-navigation/docs.nav2.org/configuration/packages/configuring-docking-server.rst

 It can also handle a database of many different docking locations and dock models to handle a heterogeneous environment.
 This task server is designed be called by an application BT or autonomy application to dock once completed with tasks or battery is low -- _not_ within the navigate-to-pose action itself (though `undock` may be called from inside navigate actions!).

+Thanks to NVIDIA for sponsoring this Docking Server package!

 Parameters
 **********